elastic/integrations/packages/azure_logs/docs/README.md

 The Elastic Agent automatically creates one container for the Custom Azure Logs integration and one blob for each partition on the event hub.

-For example, if the integration is configured to fetch data from an event hub with four partitions, the Agent will create the following:
+For example, if the integration is configured to fetch data from an Event Hub with four partitions, the Agent will create the following:

 * One Storage Account container.
 * Four blobs in that container.